DuendeInexistente/Cirque/Creatures.md

 ### Sun Bird
 ![](Images/Creatures/Phoenix.svg)

 The <u>sun bird</u>,called is a mythological creature appearing and dying multiple times in history, from which can be safely assumed that there's multiple instances of it.
-Other assumptions take it as an aspect or servant of the Big Brother that cannot be destroyed, early Duda mythology going as far as entitling it a messenger.
+Other assumptions take it as an aspect or servant of the Big Brother that cannot be destroyed, early siren mythology going as far as entitling it a messenger.
 In all instances it seems to have a modicum of control over all fire near it, and the ability to produce heat in a very short area around it's body.

-"<u>╙╤╕</u>" in Moonlet singsong and pronounced as "<u>Scolou ndo</u>" by Dudas, the <u>Scolou</u> is the oldest known instance.
-It's name translates very loosely to "Sundering", which reflects it's status as an agent of merciless renovation or, in some translation, destructive chaos.
+"<u>╙╤╕</u>" in Moonlet singsong and pronounced as "<u>Scolou ndo</u>" by Dudas, the <u>Scolou</u> is the oldest known prominent instance.
+It's name translates very loosely to "Sundering", which reflects it's status as an agent of merciless renovation or, in some translations, destructive chaos.
 The two mythological cycles in which it's most prominent both relate the destruction of civilizations which have grown arrogant and complacent.

 Shortly after it's death in Duda/Moonlet mythology[^SBDed], <u>"Nt nde ghe"</u> appears to griffons *"Carrying a message // In it's passage // And naught did it // But deem us misfit"*.
 This is immediately followed by a series of calamities that only ends after the griffonic hero *Gilgamesh* confronts and kills it.
 Like in the previous instance here it burns itself to ashes, possibly as a sort of ritualistic suicide to conserve it's honor.